- A toy manufacturer close to Pune had trouble meeting Walmart's requirements.

 A mid-sized toy factory, located outside Pune, which, after repeating the pitch for 12 months nonstop, finally received an order from the world’s biggest retailer.
 On the plant manager’s whiteboard, there is still this declaration, describing a moment in time: “SEDEX Certification Helped a Toy Factory Get Walmart Order.”
 Here’s the story behind that, one of how the business overcame a lack of compliance, of how Walmart’s supplier demands felt like a moving target, and of how Legal4sure, a consulting firm, aided.
-The staff get through a demanding Walmart factory audit and establishes a course for expansion internationally.
+The staff completed a demanding SEDEX Certification for Walmart audit and set the foundation for international expansion and global business opportunities.

 Inside the factory audit for walmart